WhatsApp: Linked and multi-device support

 In January 2015, WhatsApp launched a web client that allowed users to scan a QR code with their mobile app, mirroring their chats to their browser.
 The web client was not standalone, and required the user's phone to stay on and connected to the internet.
 It was also not available for iOS users on launch, due to limitations from Apple.
 Since then, linked devices support has expanded and more information is written in the Platform Support part of this article.

-In July 2021 the company was also testing multi-device support, allowing Computer users to run WhatsApp without an active phone session.
+In July 2021 the company was also testing multi-device support, allowing computer users to run WhatsApp without an active phone session.

 In April 2023, the app rolled out a feature that would allow account access across multiple phones, in a shift that would make it more like competitors.
 Messages would still be end-to-end encrypted.
 WhatsApp officially rolled out the Companion mode for Android users, allowing linking up to five Android phones to a single account.
 Now, the feature is also made available to iOS users, allowing them to link up to four iPhones.

 In October 2023, support for logging in to multiple (meaning two) accounts was added, allowing users to switch between different WhatsApp accounts in the same app.

 Stickers and avatars

 On October 25, 2018, WhatsApp announced support for Stickers.
-But unlike other platforms WhatsApp requires third-party apps to add Stickers to WhatsApp.
+Unlike other platforms, WhatsApp requires third-party apps to add Stickers to WhatsApp.

 In March 2021, WhatsApp started rolling out support for third-party animated stickers, initially in Iran, Brazil and Indonesia, then worldwide.

 In December 2022, WhatsApp launched 3D digital avatars.
 Users are able to use an avatar as their profile picture or use it for stickers during instant messaging, similar to those offered by Bitmoji or Memoji.